 The Cradle of Forestry in America is operated by the Cradle of Forestry in America Interpretive Association, a 501(c)(3) non-profit organization with a long-standing mission to promote education, recreational, and interpretive opportunities about forest and water resources, natural history, and the Cradle of Forestry in America.
 Your financial gift will go directly towards enhancing visitor experiences and educational programming at the Cradle of Forestry in America Heritage Site.
 Help support the next generation of forest stewards by donating today.

 Be a Cradle Host

-There are three different options when purchasing a Friends of The Cradle of Forestry Annual Pass:
+There are two different options when purchasing a Cradle of Forestry Annual Pass:

 Along with the knowledge that you are making a direct difference by supporting a piece of forest history, you will receive the following benefits:

-• Free admission to the Cradle of Forestry in America Historic Site, including special events.
+- Free admission to the Cradle of Forestry in America Heritage Site, including general admission events*.
 Passes are valid for 1 year from the date of purchase.

-• 15% discount at the Giving Tree Gift Shop at the Cradle of Forestry Historic Site
+- 15% discount at the Giving Tree Gift Shop at the Cradle of Forestry Heritage Site